Schedule

 Evening experiences and dinner at Yellowstone Art Museum

 Welcome to the Yellowstone Art Museum (YAM), which blossomed out of the former Yellowstone County Jail into Montana’s pillar contemporary art institution.
-Spend the evening exploring, creating, and hearing from artists who inspire us, while enjoying a buffet of hors d’oeuvres and a cash bar.
+Spend the evening exploring, creating, and hearing from artists who inspire us, while enjoying a pasta bar dinner and a cash bar.

 Choose your Creative Path

-At YAM, we will offer a no-host bar, a richness of hors d’oeuvres, and three fun options for experiencing the museum:
+At YAM, we will offer a no-host bar, a pasta bar dinner (6:15 PM), and three fun options for experiencing the museum

 Through drawing, writing, and creative reflection, we invite conference attendees to slow down and engage more deeply with artwork from the YAM's permanent collection in the exhibition Of Neon and Bones and throughout the museum.
 Participants will create their own mini-zines as a tool for close looking, personal interpretation, and idea sharing.